 As a kid, I was often the only Black girl in my classrooms.
 Growing up as an “outsider within” my mostly white schools piqued my interest in how race, class, and gender shape social life.
 I gained the tools to understand my experiences as an undergraduate at Spelman College, an Historically Black College for women in Atlanta, Georgia.
 It was at Spelman that I became a feminist.
-After graduating, I began a PhD in sociology at the University of Southern California.
+I went on to earn a PhD in sociology at the University of Southern California.
 My dissertation explored how fashion, politics, and culture relate.
 I traveled around the world, interviewing women with African roots in South Africa, Brazil, The Netherlands, France, Spain, and the United States about their lives.
 I now use research to help companies design products with underrepresented groups in mind.
 When I’m not researching or writing, I enjoy watercolor painting, reading fiction, and eating my way through new cities.

 I was raised in a single-parent mother-headed home.
 I would often stare at my mother in awe of her super-shero abilities to manage so many family demands while holding multiple jobs to make ends meet.
 These memories inspired my vision for a more inclusive world and drove me toward studying sociology at Spelman College, where I first learned about the concept of intersectionality.
 After graduating from Spelman, I studied the inequalities in love and how race, gender, and class intersect to inform relationship experiences for my master’s at the University of Colorado, Colorado Springs.
 I am currently working on my dissertation at the University of Southern California, which examines time use and self-care among Black middle-class couples.
 Intersectionality and the power of love frame how I do allyship and research.
 When not researching, I enjoy practicing meditation, cooking, and hanging with my cat Mimi.